Pregnancy risk categories: Table 1 in Antimicrobial Agents.

 1) Spectrum of activity: A nitrofuran derivative.
 It is used as alternative therapy for the treatment of resistant Giardia lamblia infection and also considered as alternative therapy for Vibrio cholera infection.

 2) Adverse reactions: Hypersensitivity reaction.
-Gastrointestinal effects, such as vomiting and diarrhea.
+GI effects, such as vomiting and diarrhea.
 A disulfiram-like reaction can be seen when taken with alcohol.

 3) Pregnancy risk: Safety in the childbearing age has not been established.